Early Start Denver Model: Australia

 The National Disability Insurance Scheme of the Australian government recognizes the ESDM as a form of "naturalistic developmental behavioural intervention" with enough scientific evidence to support it, and will cover the costs of treatment and parent-training sessions if the child is eligible for this type of treatment.

 Brazil

-The Agência Nacional de Saúde Suplementar (ANS), Brazil's regulating body for private healthcare plan providers, recognizes different forms of ASD within the scope of pervasive developmental disorders.
-It lists ESDM as one of the forms of treatment that should be taken into consideration by healthcare providers for children with developmental disorders.
-Since July 1st, 2022, healthcare providers are obligated to provide the form of treatment prescribed by the child's doctor, and this includes the ESDM.
+The Agência Nacional de Saúde Suplementar (ANS), Brazil's regulating body for private healthcare plan providers, recognizes different forms of autism within the scope of pervasive developmental disorders.
+It lists ESDM as one of the forms of treatment that should be taken into consideration by healthcare providers for developmentally disabled children.
+Since July 1, 2022, healthcare providers are obligated to provide the form of treatment prescribed by the child's doctor, and this includes the ESDM.

 France

-Since 2012, the Haute Autorité de Santé of France recognizes ESDM's efficacy and recommends that public healthcare institutions consider it as one of their options when treating children with ESDM.
+Since 2012, the Haute Autorité de Santé of France recognizes ESDM's efficacy and recommends that public healthcare institutions consider it as one of their options when treating autistic children.

 United States

-All 50 states in the USA have legislation requiring the coverage of autism spectrum treatments by private health insurance companies.
-The Centers for Disease Control and Prevention (CDC) includes the ESDM as a developmental approach in the treatment of ASD.
+All 50 states have legislation requiring the coverage of autism treatments by private health insurance companies.
+The Centers for Disease Control and Prevention classifies the ESDM as an autism treatment.

-A study of applying the ESDM at an early age was conducted to assess the cost-effectiveness of applying the ESDM at an early age rather than using the traditional methods of treatment at later stages.
-The study indicates that the average increased cost of treatment at younger ages was significantly smaller than the total savings in treatments at older ages, with children needing fewer sessions of ABA/EIBI, occupational, physical and speech therapy services.